Research Briefs

 Comparing confidential and non-confidential resources for UC survivors of sexual violence & sexual harassment (SVSH)

 Resources that are specifically designated as “confidential” are critical support services for survivors of SVSH.
 In a previous study by Loney-Howes et al., researchers showed how confidentiality can encourage survivors to utilize support services.
 Confidential resources allow for a safe space in which survivors can share their experience and receive support—free of judgment or pressure to report their experiences to authorities.
-Confidential resources are not mandated to report student experiences of harm, and employees at confidential resources are not mandated reporters or deemed as “responsible employees,” unlike that of non-confidential, reporting, and investigative resources.
-Mandated reporters are employees (e.g., faculty, managers/supervisors, Teaching Assistants (TAs), and staff) that are legally required to report certain types of harm, abuse, and/or neglect to the authorities or other designated officials.
-They make up a significant portion of employees in the UC system, and include both administrators and teaching staff.
+Confidential resources have designated “confidential advocates”, which are employees that are mandated reporters but not responsible employees.
+Mandated reporters, for example, are required by California law to report suspected child abuse or neglect to external authorities (i.e., Child Protective Services or law enforcement), while responsible employees are designated under Title IX federal law and required to report sexual harassment, sexual violence, and discrimination internally to the university’s Title IX office.
+Responsible employees make up a significant portion of employees in the UC system, and include student workers as well as both administrators and teaching staff.

-Resources like the Campus Assault Resources & Education (CARE) program, Counseling and Psychological Services (CAPS) or other school counseling centers, and the Office of the Ombuds (which is not available at every UC campus) are the only on-campus confidential UC resources that do not require the mandated reporting of instances of SVSH.
+Resources like the Campus Assault Resources & Education (CARE) program, Counseling and Psychological Services (CAPS) or other school counseling centers, and the Office of the Ombuds (which is not available at every UC campus) are the only on-campus confidential UC resources.
 When seeking support from a confidential resource, a student can receive help whether or not they choose to make an official report with an officer, engage with the justice system by taking legal action, or file a complaint to the University.
-No further investigation is required by the advocates or counselors that are employed by these organizations as they are not designated mandated reporters.
+No further investigation is required by the confidential advocates or counselors that are employed by these organizations as they are not designated responsible employees.
 With this in mind, these confidential support resources tend to utilize a survivor-centered and trauma-informed approach to address instances of SVSH.

-Conversely, both the UC Police Department (UCPD) and Title IX offices are non-confidential resources.
-Compared to confidential resources, when receiving support from a non-confidential resource, employees who are informed by a survivor of their experience are obligated to report the incident, thereby triggering an investigation that is not confidential.
+Conversely, both the UC Police Department (UCPD) and Title IX are non-confidential resources.
+Compared to confidential resources, when receiving support from a non-confidential resource, employees who are informed by a survivor of their experience are obligated to report the incident (either to law enforcement or the university’s Title IX office), thereby triggering an investigation that is not confidential.
 When interacting with UC resources like Title IX or UCPD, survivors must usually go through an extensive process to file an official report or open a case in order to receive support or utilize the resource.

 It is clear that UCPD and other campus police departments play a role in responding to reports of SVSH when survivors choose to report an incident to law enforcement or Title IX, but involving police does not always serve survivors.
 For example, involving police can cause “revictimization”.
 Further, research indicates that student survivors are significantly less likely to report incidents of SVSH to campus police compared to Title IX or peers, due to concerns with privacy and confidentiality, as well as fears of victim-blaming during the reporting or investigative process.
 Despite these findings, both Title IX and UCPD are positioned as frontline resources for survivors of SVSH on college campuses.